-At Union, your study of Modern Languages and Literatures will be an academic journey – deeply personal, unusually exciting, always challenging – that will stay with you for a lifetime.
+At Union, your study of languages will be an academic journey – deeply personal, unusually exciting, always challenging – that will stay with you for a lifetime.